 Risks of Leaving on Too Long

 Overheating your body temperature can also cause drowsiness.
-Use extra caution when driving and using a seat warmer.
+Use extra caution when driving and using heated seats.
 If you notice it making you sleepier than usual, shut it off, open a window or put on the air conditioning, and pull over or stop at a rest area until your energy returns.

-Heated seat covers are not designed to be used for kid’s seats.
+Heated car seats are not designed to be used for kid’s seats.
 Never operate a seat warmer under a car seat, booster seat, or on a high setting with a child using it.
-Some seat heaters should not be used by those with pacemakers, as well, so check with a doctor before buying one.
+Some heated seats should not be used by those with pacemakers, as well, so check with a doctor before buying one.

 If you’ve never purchased a seat warmer before, pay attention to the customer feedback.
 It can be tempting to try a save a few bucks by getting the cheapest version available, but that money will feel entirely wasted if the heater burns out in a month.

-Looking for a heated seat cover with ample five-star feedback can be worth spending an extra $20 if it means it will last you a few winters.
+Looking for heated seat covers with ample five-star feedback can be worth spending an extra $20 if it means it will last you a few winters.

 Once your seat warmer arrives, it is a good idea to test it out before driving with it.
 If the temperature gets too hot, it is better to find out in your driveway or on a short trip than on a long journey on an interstate.

-Inspect the bottom of your heated seat cover from time to time, especially in the first week of use, to make sure your car’s cushions are handling the heat without damage or signs of compromise.
+Inspect the bottom of your heated seat cover from time to time, especially in the first week of use, to make sure your car seat cushion is handling the heat without damage or signs of compromise.